-- Return the motion control levers to the NEUTRAL position.
-Release the levers and they will pivot out to engage the parking brake. - 2.
-Move the throttle control lever to the mid-throttle position and turn the ignition key to OFF.
-Remove the ignition key.
+- Stop the unit's movement by returning the motion control levers to their NEUTRAL positions.
+The ground speed control levers are spring-loaded and when released the levers will automatically return to NEUTRAL. - 2.
+Engage the parking brake by pulling the parking brake lever up and back until it locks into position. - 3.
+Move the throttle control to the mid-throttle position and turn the ignition key to OFF.
+Remove the key.